Papyrus Oxyrhynchus 5101: Description

 The manuscript was originally a papyrus roll, of which fragments from six columns have survived.
 The fragments contain Psalms 26:9-14; 44:4-8; 47:13-15; 48:6-21; 49:2-16; 63:6-64:5 according to the numbering of the Septuagint (the Hebrew Bible Psalms number them slightly differently).
-According to biblical scholar Larry Hurtado, “[t]his is probably the earliest extant copy of the Septuagint Psalms.”
+As noted by biblical scholar Larry Hurtado, "[t]his is probably the earliest extant copy of the Septuagint Psalms."
 The text was written by an inexperienced writer in uncial script characters.